Yash-29-10-2003/fake-product-review-detector/README.md

 # Fake Product Review Detector

-This project was developed as an assignment submission for Cyfuture.
+This project was developed as an assignment submission for Cyfuture 2025 placement drive in Amity University, Noida.
+Submission by - Yash Singh (A2305221635)

 ---